-During 2021, the ILCU, as principal employer, commenced a review of The Irish League of Credit Unions Republic of Ireland Pension Scheme and concluded that the Scheme should close to future accrual with effect from 31st March 2022.
+On 31 March 2022 The Irish League of Credit Unions Republic of Ireland Pension Scheme ceased to future accrual.
 Although staff have retained all the benefits that they had earned in the scheme to that date, the Company and its employees ceased making regular contributions to the scheme and ceased earning any additional benefits from the scheme.
 At the date of closure of the scheme, there was a past service deficit which was allocated to each individual participating employer, including ECCU, based on the total benefits earned by staff in each participating employer.
-The Company's portion of that past service deficit is €965,100.
-This total cost is included in the Profit and Loss account for the year ended 31st December 2022.
-The Company has entered into a 10 year funding plan to pay the deficit of which the first year's contribution was paid in 2022.
-The Company's liability in the Balance Sheet in respect of the funding plan based on outstanding contributions payable under the funding plan is €849,410.
+The Company's portion of that past service deficit was €965,100..
+The Company has entered into a 10 year funding plan to pay the deficit of which the second year's contribution was paid in 2023.
+The Company's liability in the Balance Sheet in respect of the funding plan based on outstanding contributions payable under the funding plan is €775,943.